devxpy/flutter-shared-value/README.md

 # Shared Value

-A wrapper over [InheritedModel](https://api.flutter.dev/flutter/widgets/InheritedModel-class.html), this module allows users to easily manage global state in your flutter apps.
+A wrapper over [InheritedModel](https://api.flutter.dev/flutter/widgets/InheritedModel-class.html), this module allows you to easily manage global state in flutter apps.

 At a high level, `SharedValue` puts your variables in an intelligent "container" that is flutter-aware.